Skip to content

 The upper room at Emmaus

 The kingdom of heaven is, in a sense, both already here and also not here yet.
 The New Testament is full of Jesus’ sayings to this effect.
 In Luke 17:20-21, when Jesus is asked when the kingdom of God will come, he replies, “The kingdom of God is not coming with things that can be observed; nor will they say, ’Look, here it is!’ or ’There it is!’
 For, in fact, the kingdom of God is among you”.
-Yet Jesus also insists that that kingdom of God is “at hand”, meaning it’s very near but not yet here (Matt 4:17).
-The kingdom is both “already” here among us, has “not yet” come in its fullness.
+Yet Jesus also insists that that kingdom of God is “at hand,” meaning it’s very near but not yet here (Matt 4:17).
+The kingdom is both “already” here among us, and has “not yet” come in its fullness.

 St. John of San Francisco